realA10001986/Time-Circuits-Display/install/README.md

 ### Audio file installation

+The sound pack is not updated as often as the firmware itself.
+If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio files you update the firmware.
+Only if either a new version of the sound-pack is released here, or your clock is quiet after a firmware update, a re-installation is needed.

-- Download "sound-pack.zip" and extract it to the root directory of of a FAT32 formatted SD card
+- Download "sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card
 - power down the clock,
 - insert this SD card into the device's slot and
 - power up the clock.